-In FY22, following a full year of implementation of the transition incentive program and stakeholder engagement on the development of a successor incentive program, Staff anticipates fully fulfilling mandates of the Clean Energy Act ("CEA") (L. 2018, c.
-17) with respect to the development of a new solar incentive program.
+In FY22, following a full year of implementation of the transition incentive program and stakeholder engagement on the development of a successor incentive program, Staff anticipates fulfilling mandates of the Clean Energy Act ("CEA") (L. 2018, c.
+17) by launching a new long-term solar incentive program.
 In particular, the CEA mandated the Board study "how to modify or replace the SREC program to encourage the continued efficient and orderly development of solar renewable energy generating sources throughout the State."
 On January 7, 2021, the Board fulfilled this requirement by delivering the New Jersey Solar Transition Final Capstone Report to the Governor and Legislature.
 The Capstone Report summarized the findings of an extensive stakeholder process and provided recommendations based on these findings and solar market modeling specific to New Jersey.

 On April 7, 2021, drawing from the Capstone Report findings, Staff issued a straw proposal which presented specific recommendations for the design of a successor solar incentive program ("Successor Program").
 The straw proposal recommends that the Board employ two programs to provide incentives to solar electric generation facilities; an administratively-determined incentive; and a competitive solicitation program.
-The final details of the Successor Program, including the administratively-determined incentive levels, will be approved by the Board based upon the public input solicited in the straw proposal.
+Since the release of the straw proposal, Staff have conducted four formal stakeholder workshops and held a number of informal discussions with interested stakeholders.
+Additionally, Staff have worked closely with the program administrator to streamline the administrative tasks associated with continuing to process existing solar registrations and to determine the changes that will need to occur to successfully implement any new requirements under the Successor Program in FY22.
+The final details of the Successor Program, including the administrativelydetermined incentive levels, will be recommended to the Board based upon the public input solicited in the straw proposal.
 Staff anticipates recommending the procurement of the services of a competitive solicitation program administrator and conducting additional stakeholder outreach before this element of the program design is finalized and implemented.